 Narcolepsy is a medical condition involving a dysfunctional orexin system.

 Orexin is an important part of our central nervous system tasked with controlling the waking portion of the sleep-wake cycle.
-The sleep-wake cycle is important for making us feel tired at night so that we can fall asleep effectively and awake during the day so we can do the things we need to do everyday.
+The sleep-wake cycle is essential for making us feel tired at night awake during the day.

 Modafinil works by increasing orexin levels in the brain, causing us to feel awake and alert.
-In narcoleptics this can dramatically reduce symptoms of the conditions, and in healthy people this forces a state of wakefulness.
+In narcoleptics, this can dramatically reduce symptoms of the condition, and in healthy people, this forces a state of wakefulness.

-Although Modafinil is a prescription medication, it’s become popular outside of the prescribed uses.
-People are using it to take advantage of its ability to boost dopamine above normal levels, bringing attention and productivity up along with it.
+Although modafinil is a prescription medication, it’s become popular outside of the prescribed uses.
+People are using it to take advantage of its ability to boost dopamine above normal levels, increasing attention and productivity along with it.

-Many people use Modafinil for combating the negative effects of jet lag as well.
-Instead of forcing themselves to fall asleep and feel groggy the next day, they take Modafinil when they should feel awake.
+Many people use modafinil for combating the adverse effects of jet lag as well.
+Instead of forcing themselves to fall asleep and feel groggy the next day, they take modafinil when they should feel awake.
 Usually, by the time the drug wears off at the end of the day, they’re tired and ready to go to bed.

 How Modafinil Works

-In order to summarise the side effects of Modafinil and describe how to prevent them, it’s important to first understand how Modafinil works in the brain.
+In order to summarise the side effects of modafinil and describe how to prevent them, it’s important to understand how modafinil works in the brain.

 Modafinil works to increase dopamine in the brain by inhibiting its reuptake into the synapses.

-Norepinephrine is closely associated with the fight or flight response.
+Norepinephrine is involved with the fight or flight response.
 Levels are lowest in our bodies while we’re asleep and heighten as we start to wake up.
 Norepinephrine levels surge when we are stressed or panicked.

-Modafinil works in a similar manner on norepinephrine as it does dopamine.
-Part of the reason for this is that dopamine is actually an essential precursor for norepinephrine, and therefore follows many of the same pathways.
+Modafinil works similarly on norepinephrine as it does dopamine.
+Part of the reason for this is that dopamine is an essential precursor for norepinephrine, and therefore follows many of the same pathways.